 Application

-This determination applies to specified airport services.Commencement
+This determination applies to specified airport services.

+Amendments to the input methodologies in Part 2-5, including any amended definitions in clause 1.4(2), apply following the commencement date as described in clause 1.3.

+Commencement

 This determination comes into force on the day after the date on which notice of it is given in the New Zealand Gazette under s 52W of the Act.